Vocational Teacher Education

 - Diversity, Legislation and Pedagogical Development Project

 The contact days are organized on Thursdays, approximately every other week.
-During these days you can choose to participate in person in Tampere or via video conference.
+Contact days are either meeting in person in TAMK or via video conferencing, as advised by the teacher.
 In addition, the students also study in small groups that stay in touch using social media tools.
 The groups can also utilize various virtual environments and face-to-face meetings.